edibotopic/edibotopic-website/content/notes/systemism.md

 atoms, bits, molecules, and nutrients.

 Instead, reductionism can be thought of as a narrowing of perspective.
 In that sense, holism itself is a kind of reductionism, as it narrows our perspective to the whole, a particular level of analysis.
 Just as we can be "nutritional reductionists" (reducing food to nutrients), we can also be "sensory reductionists" (reducing food to sense experience) or "cultural reductionists" (reducing food to its socio-cultural role).
 Each of these is a legimitimate way to analyse food but none of them is total.

 To be more clear, we can think of two general kinds of reduction:

-* **Macro-reduction**: from parts to wholes (holism)
+* **Macro-reduction**: narrowing from parts to wholes (holism)
-* **Micro-reduction**: from wholes to parts (reductionism)
+* **Micro-reduction**: narrowing from wholes to parts (reductionism)

 Science often begins with the experience of an interesting phenomenon.
 A scientist then attempts to study its underlying causes.
 When the analysis is